 playerlinks description

 The PlayerLinks schema provides rich description of URLs that should be used for content play out.
 An individual PlayerLink represents a specific type of deep link (a page link, OS-specific app link, streaming links, etc.) and the metadata that describes how and when that link should be used.

+The types of player links are:

+page – Simple link to a web page containing the video.

+embed – Specification for a video player to be included in a web page, either as an iframe or an embed.

+streaming – Specification for a streaming url that can be used with a distributor’s video player.

+applink – Specification for a deep link to a video title within an application.

+preview – Link to a preview of the title.

+Custom – Private types can be added for custom use cases using a “private:” notation that is valid within the schema.

 usage restriction